 Today, Lake Anne Plaza has four restaurants, a museum dedicated to Reston’s history, retail shops, a cycling and fitness studio, several salons, a local craft brewery, a post office and chocolatier’s shop, and an art gallery.
 Residents of the Lake Anne Village area and Reston as a whole are committed to local living and to supporting independently owned businesses.
 Lake Anne Village Center is considered a special place by local residents, and it is regarded by planners, architects, and developers as one of the earliest examples of a master planned, pedestrian-oriented, mixed-use development.

-Washington Plaza is the heart of the Lake Anne Village Center, and portions of the adjacent parcels within the Lake Anne Village Center are designated as a Fairfax County Historic Overlay District.
+Washington Plaza, the heart of Lake Anne Village Center, and portions of the adjacent parcels within the Lake Anne area are designated as a Fairfax County Historic Overlay District.
 The Fairfax County Architectural Review Board (ARB) reviews all proposed improvements and alterations to the original buildings and public spaces within the Overlay District.
-In June 2011, the Virginia Board of Historic Resources and the Virginia State Review Board endorsed the Historic District and Lake Anne for listing in the Virginia Landmarks Register and for forwarding to the National Park Service for nomination to the National Register of Historic Places.
-The Lake Anne Village Center (is) eligible for designation in the National Register of Historic Places (as of) 2016.
-(2)
+In 2017, the Virginia Department of Historic Resources and the Virginia State Review Board endorsed the Lake Anne Village Center Historic District for listing in the Virginia Landmarks Register and for forwarding to the National Park Service for nomination to the National Register of Historic Places.
+The Lake Anne Village Center Historic District was included in the National Register of Historic Places in 2017.